William Singe: 2012–2014: The Collective

 After Singe did not to make it into the top six of the Under-25 Boys category during super bootcamp, the judges decided to put him together with Trent Bell, Julian De Vizio, Zach Russell and Jayden Sierra to form a boy band named The Collective.
 On 20 November 2012, it was announced that The Collective finished in third place.

 On 22 November 2012, The Collective signed a recording contract with Sony Music Australia.
 The group's self-titled mini album, The Collective, was released on 14 December 2012.
 The album debuted at number 11 on the ARIA Albums Chart and was certified gold.

 In 2013, Singe was featured on fellow X Factor contestant Bella Ferraro's single "Forgot You" which peaked at number 75 on the ARIA Singles Chart.

-On 18 February 2015, Singe announced on Facebook that he had left the group to pursue his solo career.
+On 18 February 2015, Singe announced that he had left the group to pursue his solo career.
 The remaining members of The Collective disbanded that same month to also pursue solo careers.